animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

   Cluster Configuration Push](#bootstrap-annotation-config-cluster)"
   instead.

-- `@EnableBeanFactoryLocator`: Enables the SDG `GemfireBeanFactoryLocator` feature, which is only useful when using external configuration metadata (for example, `cache.xml`).
+- `@EnableBeanFactoryLocator`: Enables the Spring Data for GemFire `GemfireBeanFactoryLocator` feature, which is only useful when using external configuration metadata (for example, `cache.xml`).
 For example, if you define a `CacheLoader` on a Region defined in `cache.xml`, you can still autowire this `CacheLoader` with, say, a relational database `DataSource` bean defined in Spring configuration.
-  This annotation takes advantage of this SDG [feature](#apis:declarable) and might be useful if you have a large amount of legacy configuration metadata, such as `cache.xml` files.
+  This annotation takes advantage of this Spring Data for GemFire [feature](#apis:declarable) and might be useful if you have a large amount of legacy configuration metadata, such as `cache.xml` files.